ScottyEfird/personalWebsite/README.md

 # www.scottyefird.com

-This is the source code of my personal website.
+You've found the source code of my personal website

-// TODO tell a story
+Build with [React](https://reactjs.org/) and is designed as a quick and easy way for you to get to know me.

 ## Helpful Documentation for Great Good